sackn/diffeq/series.md

   Indeterminate under the nth term test. $n!$ grows faster than $2^n$.
 Expanding $n!$ into some of its factors is a good way for determining that a factorial will always grow faster than an exponetital.
 </details>

-**Problem 7:** Determine if the following series diverge or if it is indeterminate under the nth term test:
+**Problem 7:** Determine if the following series diverges or if it is indeterminate under the nth term test:

 $$\sum_{n=0}^{\infty} \frac{(-1)^n}{n}$$